 Research also shows that learning about finances from reliable sources improves financial literacy.
 So, I very much want you to know that the information about investing is widely regarded as best possible advice.
 And I want you to hear it come from the mouths of the world’s top experts to help boost your confidence.

 Boiled down to one sentence, you will hear Warren Buffett explain why 98% of all investors should aim for extreme diversification at the lowest possible cost.
-First of all, that’s you, and that means something very specific—what I call the Common Sense Investing strategy—and I don’t want you to leave here until you are so comfortable that you can explain why you should do this to your friends—both the ones that don’t have a clue how to get started, and the ones who like to tell you that they did real well investing in … some specific company stock.
+First of all, that’s you, and that means something very specific—what I call the Common Sense Investing strategy—and I don’t want you to leave here until you are so comfortable that you can explain why you should do this to your friends—both the ones that don’t have a clue how to get started and the ones who like to tell you that they did really well investing in … some specific company stock.

 You can use the bottom of every page as a helpful navigation aid.
 Click on the topic “Investing in Stocks” and you will find eight Lessons From Stock Market History that will reinforce the key points about passive investing and index funds from the Common Sense Investing course.
 Hear directly from Noble Laureate winners, industry leaders, and other experts.
 They are excellent!
 I don’t want you to just understand, I want you to have full confidence that this is the best approach.
 These videos were produced by SensibleInvesting.tv in the UK.
 They share the same mission and let me use these videos.